leitdeux/esp8266-SoilMoistureSensor/README.md

 # esp8266-SoilMoistureSensor
-YL-69 / YL-38 soil moisture sensor to ESP8266, provides visual feedback via OLED display and sends reading over WiFi to server which then updates a MySQL database via PHP.
 Final Project for CS50: https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/

+An Internet-of-Things project, the ESP8266 runs a program once every hour that takes a soil moisture reading from a houseplant, provides visual feedback via OLED display and sends reading over WiFi to server which then updates a MySQL database via PHP.
+If the houseplant is found to be "dry," an email message is sent via PHP to the user.

 Tested Hardware: WeMos D1 Mini (ESP8266) with WeMos-made 64x48-pixel OLED Shield and YL-69/YL-38 soil moisture sensor.